Azure/azure-powershell/src/Resources/docs/hybrid-2019-03-01/Get-AzRoleAssignment.md

 ```

 ### -Scope
-The scope of the role assignments.
+The scope of the role assignment.

 ```yaml
 Type: System.String